Tips, Tricks, & faq

 If you're in the United States or areas in North America that use US paper sizes:

 Most sizes of The Grid Tool are sized to print on standard US Letter size paper (8.5 x 11 in).
-Because they're close to or longer than 11 inches, I've sized the A4 versions to print on US Legal size paper (8.5 x 14 in).
+Because they're very close to or longer than 11 inches, I've sized the largest versions of The Grid Tool to print on US Legal size paper (8.5 x 14 in).

 If you're in a country that uses ISO 216 standard and International Paper Sizes: